MNylif/hrms-horilla/README.md

 - `--no-skip-upgrade`: Do not skip system upgrade (by default, apt upgrade is skipped)
 - `--max-retries`: Maximum number of retries for apt commands (default: 5)
 - `--retry-delay`: Delay between retries in seconds (default: 10)
+- `--force-continue`: Force continue even if apt is locked (use with caution)

 For example, to use a different database and increase command timeout:
 ```bash